Most Famous Car Logos

 Saab Logo

 In the annals of automotive branding, the Saab emblem is a testament to the brand’s evolution, seamlessly blending its aviation origins with automotive aspirations.
-The emblem is steeped in history and respect for the hard-working spirit of Sweden.
+The emblem is steeped in history and respect for Sweden’s hardworking spirit.

 The Saab brand was created in the aviation industry rather than the automotive industry.
-The company was originally known as Swedish Aeroplane Limited or Svenska Aeroplan AB and specialized in aircraft production.
+The company was originally known as Swedish Airplane Limited (Svenska Aeroplan AB) and specialized in aircraft production.
 However, with the advent of the 1950s, a strategic twist led this aviation expert into the automotive industry.

-Saab’s original emblem, depicting the front of an airplane propeller, bore the imprint of its aviation heritage.
-Although symbolic in origin, the symbol was inappropriate in an automotive context.
+Saab’s original emblem, depicting the front of an airplane propeller, reflected its aviation heritage.
+However, although symbolic in origin, the symbol was inappropriate in an automotive context.
 Saab transformed the brand, recognizing this contradiction and settling on an emblem incorporating fantasy elements.
 The result was the selection of a majestic red griffin topped with gold, a creature synonymous with fantasy literature and an emblem of greatness.

-The choice of the Gryphon reveals an intriguing relationship in the Swedish automobile industry.
+The Griffins’ choice reveals an intriguing relationship within the Swedish automobile industry.
 This mythical creature was not chosen by chance; the emblem of Vadis-Scania, a well-known truck manufacturer, influenced it.
 This connection was not merely symbolic: Saab’s parent company had established business ties with Vadis-Scania, intertwining their heritage.

 The griffin is not just a figment of imagination; it has national significance.
 This regal creature adorns various Swedish coats of arms, emphasizing the brand’s deep connection to its homeland.